rsalmond/resume/README.md

 Hired as the first dedicated support staff for a distributed tracing system for web applications.

-Directly involved in geting new users up and running with a sophisticated monitoring product in their unique environments using our supported components, including the most popular web servers on the internet, any one of a half dozen supported programming languages, and countless web app frameworks and toolkits.
+Directly involved in getting new users up and running with a sophisticated monitoring product in their unique environments using our supported components, including the most popular web servers on the internet, any one of a half dozen supported programming languages, and countless web app frameworks and toolkits.

-Worked on all aspects of customer support from liasing with technical writers to keep documentation accurate, to devising and iterating support processes, to maintaining and improving support tools and infrastructure.
+Worked on all aspects of customer support from liaising with technical writers to keep documentation accurate, to devising and iterating support processes, to maintaining and improving support tools and infrastructure.

 Gained familiarity with common web app components along the way such as popular message queues, app servers, frameworks (front-end and back-end), middleware, virtualization and containerization tools.